5G-ERA/middleware/docs/Middleware/Cloud config/AWS_config.md

 8. Enter the App Client ID.
 This must be the same client app ID that you received when you created the app in the Your User Pools section of the AWS Management Console for Amazon Cognito.

-9. If you have additional apps or user pools, choose Add Another Provider and enter the User Pool ID and App Client ID for each app in each user pool.
+9. If you have additional apps or user pools, choose "Add Another Provider" and enter the User Pool ID and App Client ID for each app in each user pool.

 10. When you have no more apps or user pools to add, choose Save Changes.
 If successful, you will see a Changes saved successfully message on the Dashboard page.